May Birthstone

 May Birthstone Color

-variety of shades and colors of the emerald
+shades and colors of the emerald examples

 The color for the May birthstone is emerald green.
 Although emerald-green covers a spectrum of different greens, added with variants of yellows and blues, the official color is green, as shown above in the infographic.